-Wind and percussion instrument players, vocalists, bass players, guitarists, keyboard and stringed instrument players, sound and light technicians, persons with skills in media and communication and other performing artists can apply to become conscript musicians.
+Wind and percussion instrument players, vocalists, bass players, guitarists, keyboard and stringed instrument players, sound and light technicians, persons with skills in media and communication and other performing artists can apply to become conscript bandsmen.
 Applicants are invited for testing focused on musicality and suitability arranged annually in April at the Defence Forces Conscript Band.

-There are no formal entrance requirements.
-Musicianship and skills are what count.
-In addition to playing skill, applicants are required to have good deportment and to be enthusiastic about the task of conscript musician.
-Some of the musicians that are selected areplaced in other military bands as conscript musicians.
+There are no formal admission requirements.
+Practical playing skills and ability are what count.
+In addition to playing skill, applicants are required to have good deportment and to be enthusiastic about the task of conscript bandsman.
+Some of the musicians that are selected are placed in other military bands as conscript bandsmen.
 There are six military bands in Finland.

-Service begins in January with an eight-week basic training phase, which is the same for all conscripts.
-During the special and advanced training period, a figure marching composition, symphonic wind orchestra, string ensemble, entertainment ensemble, show band, technician team (lights, sound and image) and a media and communications team are formed.
+Service begins in January with an six-week basic training phase, which is the same for all conscripts.
+During the special and unit training phase, a figure marching composition, symphonic wind orchestra, string ensemble, entertainment ensemble, show band, technician team (lights, sound and image) and a media and communications team are formed.
 The Defence Forces Conscript Band performs abroad annually at international military music events (tattoos).